jlouis/eministat/README.md

 	DataSet = eministat:s(Name, Function, N)

 will run `Function` `N` times and collect the run-time in microseconds for each sample.
 It will then stuff the resulting data points into a dataset with `Name`.
+The s/3 function will first warm up by running the test for 3 seconds before actually starting to measure.
+This avoids numerous problems with CPU frequency scaling.
+It also garbage collects before each measurement.

 Finally, to analyze two data sets or more, use the `x/3` function